HyperInspire/InspireFace/README.md

 ## Change Logs

+**`2024-12-22`** Started adapting for multiple Rockchip devices with NPU support, beginning with RV1106 support.

 **`2024-12-10`** Added support for quick installation via Python package manager.

 **`2024-11-19`** Project has been made lighter by removing mandatory dependency on OpenCV.